 3.4.3 European / international actors and programmes

-Czechoslovakia was one of the UNESCO founding states and the Czech Republic (CR) has been a member since 1993.
-In the same year, it became a member of the World Intellectual Property Organisation and the Council of Europe.
+Czechoslovakia was one of the foundation states of UNESCO and the Czech Republic (CR) has been a member since 1993.
+That same year it became a member of the World Intellectual Property Organisation and the Council of Europe.
 Since 1995, the CR has been a member of the International Centre for the Study of the Preservation and the Restoration of Cultural Property.
 It has been an EU member since 2004.

-In December 2009, the Czech Republic signed the Agreement on the Continuation of the EEA Financial Mechanism and the Norwegian Financial Mechanism for 2009–2014 (recognisable costs until April 2016).
+In December 2009 the Czech Republic signed the Agreement on the Continuation of the EEA Financial Mechanism and the Norwegian Financial Mechanism for 2009–2014 (recognisable costs until April 2016).
 It sets the annual financial contribution at 357.7 million EUR, 97% of which will be provided by Norway.
 The total amount to be allocated is 1.789 billion EUR to cover every priority area.
-In the area of culture, a programme in the area of cultural heritage and contemporary arts was adopted, specifically the Conservation and Revitalisation of the Cultural and Natural Heritage programme area, and the Support for Cultural and Artistic Diversity in the Context of European Cultural Heritage.
-The call for applications should be announced in July 2012 (http://www.eeagrants.com).
+In the area of culture, a programme in the area of cultural heritage and the contemporary arts was adopted, specifically the Conservation and Revitalisation of Cultural and Natural Heritage programme area, and the Support for Cultural and Artistic Diversity in the Context of European Cultural Heritage.
+A first call for grant applications should be announced during 2013 (http://www.eeagrants.com).

 The International Visegrad Fund was founded in 2000 by the governments of the Visegrad Four (see also chapter 3.4.1).
 The purpose of the fund is to support closer cooperation among participating countries using cultural, scientific and educational projects, exchange among young people, cross-border cooperation and the development of tourism.
 The fund also offers grant programmes and student and artistic residencies.
 The fund is frequently used in the CR.